How the Prophesied Judgment Is Related to Wisdom

 The history of the Essenes has been shrouded in mystery, not only because of their nature, but because historic reports that are incomplete assumptions.
 Some of the most well known Roman and Jewish historians prior to and during the first century believed, and have led people to believe, that the Essenes were a individual sect of celibate, ascetic monks.
 However, it is likely that the Essenes were a much wider community.
 Mary and Joseph, the mother and father of the Jesus were probably Essenes, and they were probably well versed in the teachings of Hillel the Elder and taught them to Jesus.

-One indication of that is the fact that Jesus taught the Golden Rule simply rephrasing what Hillel had already taught.
-And like Hillel, Mary, Joseph and their sons Jesus and James probably understood the universal essence and core teachings of Judaism, were familiar with the Book of Wisdom and with the Book of Enoch, and they were probably practitioners of the ancient Jewish mysticism teachings of the Kabbalah, which may date back even before the time of Solomon.
+One indication of that is that Jesus taught the Golden Rule simply rephrasing what Hillel had already taught.
+And like Hillel, Mary, Joseph and their sons probably understood the universal essence and core teachings of Judaism, were familiar with the Wisdom of Solomon and with the Book of Enoch, and they were probably practitioners of the ancient Jewish mysticism teachings of the Kabbalah, which may date back even before the time of Solomon.
 That is not general knowledge, however, because the teachings of Judaic Kabbalah, like its offshoot the Christian Qabalah, are esoteric and not known to the general public.

 However, because Qabalah is such a universal, inclusive advancement of the Jewish Kabbalah, today there are Rabbinal Jews who denigrate the Qabbalah as illegitimate, preferring a more exclusive definition of Kabbalah as Jewish only.
-However, modern practitioners of Qabalah are somewhat like modern Essenes, so to speak, because the Essenes during the time of Jesus were very inclusive and comprehensive in their approach and understanding of divine, universal truths.
+But, modern practitioners of Qabalah are somewhat like modern Essenes, so to speak, because certain factions of Essenes during the time of Jesus were very inclusive and comprehensive in their approach and understanding of divine, universal truths.

-That’s why Jesus is also known as Issa by Buddhists and Hindus, because as ancient scrolls reveal, Jesus/Issa was well versed in Buddhism and Hinduism prior to when he taught in Palestine regarding Judaism.
-However, even if the stories of Jesus as Issa were not true, there is no question that the teachings of Jesus of Nazareth were similar to those of the Buddha Gautama.
+That’s why Jesus is also known as Issa by Buddhists and Hindus, because as ancient scrolls reveal, Jesus/Issa was well versed in Buddhism and Hinduism prior to his teaching in Palestine regarding Judaism.
+And, even if the stories of Jesus as Issa were not true (as fundamentalist Christians claim), there is no question that the teachings of Jesus of Nazareth were similar to those of the Buddha Gautama.
 That has been documented by a knowledgeable member of the Jesus Seminar, Marcus Borg, who wrote Jesus and Buddha: The Parallel Sayings.
-And another book, Going Home: Jesus and Buddha as Brothers, by Thich Nhat Hanh, reveals the same similarities.
+And another book, Going Home: Jesus and Buddha as Brothers, by Thich Nhat Hanh, reveals many of the same similarities.

 Jesus understood universal truths, which is why he was critical of Jewish religious leaders who were rigid, dogmatic and exclusive, who claimed to know God but did not.
 And that is why the modern son of man has followed the precedent set by Jesus.